garrandall/popular-music-data/tracks/make-em--say-uhh--master-p-fiend-silkk-the-shocker-mia-x-mystikal.md

 Want some mo?
 Then let's go, stretch you out like elastic Zip that ass up in plastic, have ya folks pickin caskets We drastic, our tactics is homegrown in the ghetto
-So feel the wrath of this sista, it's like you fightin 10 niggaz Forget the baby boys, it's the biggest mamma Mia
+So feel the wrath of this sista, it's like you fightin 10 niggas Forget the baby boys, it's the biggest mamma Mia
 The Unlady Like diva, lyrical man eater, believe her Or see her, and get that ass embarrassed
 If you're a decision maker, guaranteed you'll get carried away So stay in yo' place, when ya hear mamma speakin Cannon spray, clear the way, when ya see The Tank creepin

 Hi
 I'm that nigga that rap and stick-up Joe when they won't know how to do it